 Madrid To Host 2019 and 2021 Davis Cup

 In September 2018 the ITF selected Madrid to host the first two editions of the newly re-vamped Davis Cup finals.

-The La Caja Mágica, a modern art icon, will host the 2019 event and possibly also the 2020 cup.
+The La Caja Mágica, a modern art icon, will host the 2019 event and also the 2021 cup (rescheduled from 2020).
 The venue, also home to the Madrid Open, was opened in 2009 and is built based on a box design, in fact, La Caja Mágica means ‘the magic box.

 The venue houses three clay courts all with retractable roofs, which will be important to ensure the tightly packed new finals schedule stays on track whatever the weather.

 The main court, Manolo Santana, seats 12,500 spectators with court 2, Arantxa Sánchez Vicario, equipt with 3,500 seats and court 3 containing 2,500 seats.
 All courts were reconstructed in 2013 and are seen as some of the very best clay courts in the world.

 Qualification For The Davis Cup

 Qualification for the tournament takes place in March and September.
 24 teams will compete for 12 finals slots.
 This is the 12 teams ranked 5th-18th (two already qualify through wild card entry) in the previous years finals along with the 12 winning teams from World Group 1.

 Each match will consist of four singles and one doubles match all played over the best of three sets, all sets can have tiebreaks.